TrungKienle794/TrungKienle794/README.md

 ### 🧠 A little about me
 - 🌎 I'm based in Houston, TX
 - 🧩 I'm learning Devops, Automation, Java, and Python
-- 🌲 I like hiking and Gym
+- 🌲 I like Basketball and Gym

 ---